Ant Group: After suspension of IPO (2020–present)

 On 4 December 2020, Ant Group's unit and a consortium comprising Greenland Financial Holdings Group, Linklogis Hong Kong Ltd, and Beijing Co-operative Equity Investment Fund Management, have been selected to receive the digital wholesale bank (DWB) licences in Singapore.
-Ant Group was later ordered by the People’s Bank of China on 26 December 2020 to "rectify" its business and formulate an implementation timetable.
+Ant Group was later ordered by the People's Bank of China on 26 December 2020 to "rectify" its business and formulate an implementation timetable.
 The central bank also summoned Ant executives, saying that the Group lacked an effective governance mechanism, defied regulatory compliance requirements and engaged in regulatory arbitrage.

 On 15 January 2021, Ant Group announced that it will overhaul its business structure in accordance with the Chinese central bank and its financial regulators' wishes.
 State spokesmen announced that the Ant Group's consumer finance branch will be regulated as a financial institution, in lieu of a technology startup.

-In April 2021, Ant Group applied to become a financial holding company under the direction of the Peoples' Bank of China.
-The move separated Ant Group's consumer lending businesses, credit card-like Huabei and micro-loan provider Jiebei, from Alipay’s other financial offerings with effect from September 2021.
-This development dismantled the Alipay super app that serves more than 1.2 billion users.
-Huabei and Jiebei share approximately 500 million users.
+In April 2021, Ant Group applied to become a financial holding company under the direction of the People's Bank of China.
+The move separated Ant Group's consumer lending businesses, credit card-like Huabei and micro-loan provider Jiebei, from Alipay's other financial offerings with effect from September 2021.
+This restructuring separated Ant Group's consumer lending businesses from Alipay's other financial offerings, affecting the integrated structure of the app.

 In January 2022, Ant Group launched a new investment advisory service named "Golden Choice Investment Consultants (金选投顾)" in partnership with six financial institutions – Aegon-Industrial Fund, China Southern Asset Management, Zhong Ou Asset Management, GF Fund Management, Harvest Wealth, and Caitong Securities.
 The service was briefly available to all Alipay users before it was taken down less than ten days later as Ant Group does not hold a fund rating license that is required before an entity can assess and publicly share information about the investment prospects of financial instruments.

 In April 2022, the company took over Singapore-based payments firm 2C2P to further digital payment adoption.
 In July 2022, Chinese authorities give a tentative green light to Ant Group to revive its initial public offering plans in both Shanghai and Hong Kong.

-In November 2022, Reuters reported that the People's Bank of China was readying to fine Ant Group around US$1 billion, potentially ending its two-year overhaul.

 Ant Group made major changes to its ownership structure and corporate governance in January 2023.
-That month, Ant Group announced a series of changes in shareholder voting rights, and its founder Jack Ma will no longer be the actual controller of Ant Group.
+Same month, Ant Group announced a series of changes in shareholder voting rights, and Jack Ma was ousted from actual controller of Ant Group.
 Ma's voting rights were reduced from 50% to 6%.
 Following these changes, no single shareholder has a controlling stake in the company.
 The company's board also added another independent director.
 The Chinese government spoke positively of Ant Group's changes, including describing them as improvements in transparency and accountability.